ahdinosaur/sexy-script/README.md

 yes i can see it
-cause every one in here wanna use it oh it's a platform i feel the same i wanna speak it
+cause every one in here wanna use it oh it's a platform i feel the same i wanna hack it

 they say it low down
 it's just a rumor and i don't believe em